JRhin/Google-traffic-analysis/README.md

 ![server utilization](./img/server_utilization.png)

-From the eCCDF plots of $\overline{R}$ and of $\overline{S}$ we can notice that our pair seems to perform always better than the baseline (yes our pair gets higher peaks in terms of Response Time, but they are way less frequent than the baseline ones and their value can be reduced by implementing a more aggressive aging polictheir value can be reduced by implementing a more aggressive aging policy).
+From the eCCDF plots of $\overline{R}$ and of $\overline{S}$ we can notice that our pair seems to perform always better than the baseline (yes our pair gets higher peaks in terms of Response Time, but they are way less frequent than the baseline ones and their value can be reduced by implementing a more aggressive aging policy).

 ![response time and job-slowdown](./img/response_time_jobslowdown.png)